Nikhilhegde989/bill-eeasy/README.md

 I’m a passionate software engineer focused on backend development and scalable systems.
 This project demonstrates my understanding of authentication, database design, API development, and production-level coding practices.

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/nikhilhegde989/) or reach out via email.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/nikhilhegde989/) or reach out via email(Nikhilhegde989@gmail.com).

 ---